EDavies2020/MS2-CDavies/README.md

 7. [w3schools](https://www.w3schools.com/) and [stackoverflow](https://stackoverflow.com/)
 * I used the above websites for tutorials when creating javascript and to resolve issues I came up against
     * curtain navbar was created using a tutorial from w3schools
-    * Scroll to top button on each page was created using tutorial from w3schools
+    * Scroll to top button on each page was created using tutorial from w3school
-    * Read more/less was created using a comination of a tutorial from w3schools with stackoverflow used to resolve the issue with having multiple elements targeted by a single function
+    * Read more/less was created using a combination of a tutorial from w3schools with stack         overflow used to resolve the issue with having multiple elements targeted by a single function
     * Pop up modal on submit form created using advice on stackoverflow